Petar Ratkov

-Petar Ratkov (Петар Ратков; born 18 August 2003) is a Serbian professional footballer who plays as a centre-forward for Austrian Bundesliga club Red Bull Salzburg and the Serbia national team.
+Petar Ratkov (Петар Ратков; born 18 August 2003) is a Serbian professional footballer who plays as a centre-forward for club Levante, on loan from club Lazio, and the Serbia national team.

 Club career

+Born in Belgrade, Ratkov grew up in Vojvodina and is a youth product of TSC.
+He started playing as a second striker before switching to a left-footed winger.

 On 18 June 2023, Ratkov signed for reigning Austrian Bundesliga champions Red Bull Salzburg on a five-year contract.
+In total, he has made headlines with 22 goals in two-and-a-half seasons, showing particular brilliance in the 2024–25 Austrian Bundesliga with 12 goals.

+On 8 January 2026, Ratkov moved to Serie A club Lazio for a fee of €13 million.
+He made his league debut for the club on 12 January in a 1–0 victory.

+On 1 September 2026, Ratkov was loaned to La Liga side Levante, for one year.
+He made his debut in a 4–2 league defeat to Barcelona at Estadi Ciutat de València on 13 September 2026.

 International career

 Ratkov is of mixed Bulgarian and Croatian descent.
-He holds both Serbian and Bulgarian citizenships which made him able to represent Serbia or Bulgaria; he was also eligible to play for Croatia through his mother's aforementioned descent.
-In September 2023, he declined a call up for Bulgaria, committing himself to the Serbian national team.
+He holds both Serbian and Bulgarian citizenships, allowing him to represent either Serbia or Bulgaria.
+Ratkov was also eligible to play for Croatia through his mother's said descent.

+In September 2023, he rejected a call-up for Bulgaria, committing himself to the Serbian national team.
+On 14 October, Ratkov eventually debuted for the Serbian football team in a UEFA Euro 2024 qualifying match against Hungary.

 Ratkov was selected in Serbia's squad for the UEFA Euro 2024, but did not make an appearances in the tournament.

 Style of play

-Issue number 375 of the CIES Football Observatory puts Ratkov in the 79th place of 100 best performing U20 outfield players from 32 European leagues according to players’ performance compared to teammates, the employer team’s sporting level, as well as that of opponents, covering eight different game areas: air defence, ground defence, recovery, distribution, take on, chance creation, air attack and shooting.
-Ratkov is the third-youngest player on the list at the age of 18.6, the only Serbian player on the list, and his game profile is characterized as a target man shooter.
+Ratkov has been analysed by the International Centre for Sports Studies (CIES) Football Observatory.
+In issue no. 375 of its weekly report, he was ranked 79th among the top 100 performing under-20 outfield players across 32 European leagues.
+CIES characterised his profile as that of a target-man striker with a primary emphasis on finishing, based on performance data across multiple areas of play, including aerial ability and shooting.